 File the motion: now that you’ve finished the document, go and file the motion at the same court where you filed for your legal separation.
 The process is simple enough, but it is important that the document you create to end your legal separation is properly composed to ensure there are no issues in getting the process taken care of quickly.

 The team at Hildebrand Law are all too familiar with the situations surrounding divorce and legal separations.
-However, there are the instances where couples are able to reconcile and find themselves in a much happier ending than dissolving their relationships.
+However, there are the instances where couples can reconcile and find themselves in a much happier ending than dissolving their relationships.

 If you are looking at the options for reversing your legal separation, it can be helpful to consult legal experts with knowledge in family law to ensure you are following the right procedures.
 The lawyers at Hildebrand Law have provided Arizona residents with family law counsel for years, and we are here to help you.
 Please reach out and discover how we can help you today.